 - A physician comes to the office one morning and logs in to the computer, but the screen goes blank and a message pops up claiming to have hijacked the data and demands payment to get it back.

 The “extortion threat” section of a cybersecurity policy may assist with this type of breach.
 Professional experts hired by the carrier will contact the cyber criminals to attempt to get the data released, including potentially paying the ransom.
 You should also be concerned with not only the financial impact to your practice, but also the impact on the treatment of your patients if your systems are down for any length of time due to a breach.
 The business interruption section of a cyber policy may provide reimbursement of lost profits during your downtime.
-Many standard property policies do not cover this exposure, since there was no physical damage to the equipment.
+Many standard property policies do not cover this exposure since there was no physical damage to the equipment.

 - A physician discovers her system has been hacked and worries her patients’ personal health information may have been compromised.

 If you discover your system has been hacked, your carrier can provide data breach response services to work with your IT staff to ascertain what happened.
 These forensic experts assess the nature of the hack and evaluate how much data has been compromised.
 This section of your coverage can assist with the costs of required patient notification.
 If you have records of patients from outside your home state, your insurance company should know the notification requirements for those states.
 You may also be required to provide those patients with credit monitoring services.
 Your coverage should help set up these services and cover the costs.
-The cost to notify patients and set up credit monitoring is approximately $8 to $10 per patient record.
+The cost to notify patients and set up credit monitoring can be up to $35 per patient record.
 If patient records are compromised, the data recovery and restoration section of your coverage could reimburse you to unencrypt, recover, restore, re-create, or recollect data.

-- The CEO of a company sends an e-mail to the CFO instructing the movement of funds into an account.
-The CFO makes the transfer, only to discover that the CEO’s e-mail was a spear phishing attack in which the e-mail address was a clever fake, and those funds are long gone.
+- The CEO of a company sends an email to the CFO instructing the movement of funds into an account.
+The CFO makes the transfer, only to discover that the CEO’s email was a spear phishing attack in which the email address was a clever fake, and those funds are long gone.

 Your coverage’s cybercrime section may cover the cost of the funds that were transferred.
 Employees who click on such phishing links could compromise your system.
 This section of your policy may also assist in those situations.